 How well did he need to know those Scriptures to be prepared for the public ministry the Father had designed for him?
 Perhaps the fact that he commenced that public ministry at age thirty gives us part of the answer.
 For three decades the Spirit worked within Jesus, instructing him and bringing him yet greater and greater insight, until finally the day came when he was ready to face the Devil, the Pharisees, the demons, and his disciples, all with the Word of God deeply enmeshed in his soul.
 Marvel that Jesus, our Lord and Savior, grew in wisdom.
-And ask yourself, what does that say about how we should live our lives?
-17
+And ask yourself, what does that say about how we should live our lives?16

 Another reason why Jesus needed to be human was to sympathize with us in every way.
-Consider Hebrews 4:15-16: "15 For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who has been tempted in every way, just as we are-yet was without sin.
-16 Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need."
+Consider Hebrews 4:15-16: "For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
+Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need."
 Jesus knows what it is like to be a human being.
 He is like us in nearly every way, except that he did not sin.
 There are also a few other ways that Jesus may not be like us: he wasn't married, he never had sex, he never had children.
 But those are not essential characteristics of being a human being.
 They're common, but not every human being experiences those things.
-But everyone has a birth and a death.
+You can live a good, fulfilling life without doing those things.
+Jesus has proved that.
+But Jesus had experiences that all of us will have.
+Everyone has a birth and a death.
 Everyone feels physical pain.
 Everyone feels emotional pain.
-Jesus felt all of these things.
+Jesus felt all these things.
 I imagine that the physical and emotional pain he felt were actually far greater than the pain we will ever feel.